• Skip to Content

 Students considering The Nurse Educator Certificate Option (NECO) should discuss with their advisor whether to apply one of their teaching residencies to the teaching practicum (NR.110.543 Teaching Practicum) which is optional within the NECO.

-Evaluation: Upon completion of each assigned course, the graduate TA and the faculty of the graduate TA are expected to submit their evaluations to the Academic Program Administrator.
-Completed evaluations will be discussed at the PhD Curriculum Committee to monitor the quality of TA experiences and also will be shared with relevant Program Directors to be considered for future TA assignments.
-TAs and the respective faculty member should be encouraged to include metrics in their course evaluations to assess the effectiveness of the TA.
+Evaluation: Upon completion of the teaching residency, the student and the faculty teaching mentor are expected to submit their evaluations to the Academic Program Administrator.
+Completed evaluations will be discussed at the PhD Curriculum Committee to monitor the quality of teaching residency experiences and also will be shared with relevant Program Directors to be considered for future teaching residency assignments.
+Students and the respective faculty member should be encouraged to include metrics in their course evaluations to assess the effectiveness of the student's teaching and development.

 PhD Student Scholarly Progression

-PhD students are required to achieve various milestones (see below) in progressing through the program that culminate in the dissertation.
+PhD students are required to achieve various milestones (see below) while progressing through the program that culminate in the dissertation.
 These processes serve to assure quality of the scholarship and rigor of the scientific process.
-Progress/milestones completed will be reviewed in year 3 to approve additional funding of tuition and stipend in year 4.
+Progress/milestones completed will be reviewed every semester and at least annually with the student's advising team.

 • Annual Review with Dissertation Committee members